 Macular degeneration testing

-If a person has age-related macular degeneration, Medicare Part B may cover diagnostic tests and some injected prescription drugs for the treatment of the disease.
+If a person has age-related macular degeneration, Medicare Part B may cover diagnostic tests and some injected prescription drugs to treat the disease.

 If an individual receives treatment in the hospital, the Part A copayment may be payable, along with the deductible.